Skip to main content

 Installation

-Using the Installation Script (Linux/macOS)
+Installation Script (Linux/macOS/WSL)

 curl -fsSL https://raw.githubusercontent.com/EPOS-ERIC/epos-opensource/main/install.sh | bash